2018 Monster Energy NASCAR Cup Series: Race reports

 Kevin Harvick started on pole.
 Harvick led early, but Ryan Blaney took the lead and won the first stage.
 Kyle Larson came from the rear of the field to dominate the race, winning the second stage.
-Alex Bowman and Daniel Suarez got together and both got into the wall.
+Alex Bowman and Daniel Suárez got together and both got into the wall.
 Larson and Blaney got into each other, putting Blaney in the wall.
 On the restart, William Byron had a tire go down caused a wreck featuring Clint Bowyer, Ryan Newman, Ty Dillon, Jamie McMurray, Chris Buescher, and Matt Kenseth, competing in his first race of the year, bringing out the red flag.
 On the restart, Martin Truex Jr. pulled away from the field, but Kevin Harvick was able run down Truex to take the lead for his second consecutive win and his fifth of the season.